 During the weeks between workshops, participants in residence will develop collaborations; we expect fruitful discussions especially between domain scientists, algorithm developers and pure and applied mathematicians.

-Craig Evans (University of California, Berkeley (UC Berkeley), Mathematics)
+Lawrence Evans (University of California, Berkeley (UC Berkeley), Mathematics)

 Fariba Fahroo (Air Force Office of Scientific Research (AFOSR), Computational Math)

 Wilfrid Gangbo (University of California, Los Angeles (UCLA))

 Stanley Osher (University of California, Los Angeles (UCLA), Mathematics)

 Claire Tomlin (University of California, Berkeley (UC Berkeley))